talkable/talkable-docs/source/integration/demandware.rst

 .. include:: /partials/common.rst

 .. meta::
-   :description: Talkable cartridge is a self-contained cartridge, which you can easily integrate into any salesforce commerce cloud project.
+   :description: Talkable cartridge is a self-contained cartridge, which you can easily integrate into any Salesforce Commerce Cloud project.

 Demandware Integration
 ======================